Tongcheng/4741_TrendTrade/final_report.md

 # Final Report

+### Abstract:

-In this project, we want to identify relations between Google Trend data and Stock's daily price and volume.
+In this project, we want to identify relations between Google Trend data and S&P500 Stocks' daily price and volume.

-Specifically, we are interested in the following problems:
+Specifically, we are interested in:

-Given Daily prices (including: open price, close price, daily high price, daily low price) and volume of 500 S&P500 stocks.
-We want to find how information of Google Trends contribute to the formation of prices, in particular: How does the Google Trend of stock abbreviated symbols (for example: AAPL for apple stock) indicate price change of the day, max price difference of the day and volume of the day.
+(1) How does Google Trends Information of a abbreviation of a stock symbol (for example: AAPL for apple stock) contribute to the formation of prices and volumes?

-This question is interesting because when Google Trend of a stock in spiked, it could mean some major events happened to the company, for example, Apple launched its new products.
+(2) How does the Blackswan events of a certain stock with extremely abnormal Volume and Price change correlated with Google Trend: Is it possible to find some definitive pattern in the Google Trend data before black swan event happens?
+If we can detect Blackswan events before it happened, then as investors, we can avoid risks associated with Blackswan events.

+(3) If the Google Trend information does have predictive power of prices, can we build certain profitable strategies (at least in theory) and backtest it?

+Intuitively, google trend should carry information because: for example, before Apple launch a new product, people will be more likely to search "Apple" in Google, causing the corresponding Google Trend Index to increase.

+Theoretically, this increment of Google Trend Index can be think of information leak from informed traders.
+For example, certain traders with more information should search for Google to gather information about a certain company because they know something will happen in the near future about the company.
+In this case, Google Trend Index should be a valid predictor of Volatility in near future.
+Also, for each individual company, there should be a certain probability p that the " big change" in the near future will be good.
+This is a company specific information which I will try to model for each company.

 # Step 1: Data Gathering